Ranking by Lifts: A Cost-Benefit Approach to Large-Scale A/B Tests: Numerical Illustrations

+Table \ref{tb:fdr-comp} presents the simulation results that compare our procedure to the ones described.
+Understandably, the uncorrected procedure has a very high directional FDR (40\%-50\%) and is not recommended.

-We discuss the observations in Table 1.
-First, we do not recommend the uncorrected procedure as its FDR control is nearly 40\%-50\%.
-The profit percentage is higher in light of the very high FDR.
-The BH, SC, BCDS, and the Proposed procedures all control the FDR at the desired level of 0.05.
+The adaptive BH method we used extends the original method by adjusting for an estimated null proportion $\pi_0$.
+The adaptive BH performs comparably to the SC method, which uses the lfdr as the main statistic and not p-values like BH.
+The BH, SC, BCDS, and the proposed procedures all control the FDR at the desired level of 0.05.
 The BH and the SC methods have comparable profits.
-Compared to them, BCDS and the proposed have higher profits in the range of relative 20\%-40\%.
-Note that the profit distribution's scale parameter tends to be 1, and the difference between the BH, SC, and BCDS vanishes.
-However, the proposed procedure continues to be 5\%-10\% relatively better in terms of the total profit when compared to its nearest competitor, BCDS, which still uses the weights but does not use the lifts in the objective function.
-We observe that the gain in profit is even higher (not reported here) in the range of 20\% if we set the signal strength's lower bound to a lower value of, say, 0.001.
-The power percentage refers to the proportion of correct directional signals identified.
-Due to the limited capacity, an FDR level of 0.05, we observe that BH or SC has higher power at the cost of lower weighted discoveries or weighted lifts than BCDS or the proposed.
-All in all, Table 1 confirms the following claims: 1) One should never use the uncorrected method, 2) when the baseline profits are different, weight-based FDR control methods are desirable, 3) to laser focus on total profits the proposed procedure can be used to incorporate the lifts.
+Compared to them, BCDS and RBL have relatively higher profits in the range of 20-40\%.
+When the profit distribution's scale parameter decreases to 1, the difference between BH, SC, and BCDS vanishes.
+However, the RBL procedure continues to have a relative 5-10\% higher profit compared to its nearest competitor, BCDS, which still uses the weights but does not use the lifts in the objective function.
+In another simulation (not reported here), decreasing the effect size from 0.01 to 0.001 shows a relative profit gain of 20\% compared to BCDS.
+That is, if the hypothesis test problem is harder (smaller effects), the gain of the procedure is higher.